 - 1 tsp vanilla essence

 - 1½ tbsp ground cinnamon

 Preheat oven to 180°C. In a muffin tray, coat six pockets in non-stick spray and pour water into empty pockets

 Sift together flour, baking powder, salt and spices.
 Set aside

 In a large bowl, cream together butter and sugar until light and fluffy.
 Add whisked egg and vanilla essence, and stir

-Pour batter in prepared pockets and bake for 15-20 minutes.
-Insert a toothpick in the centre of a muffin and ensure it comes out clean
+Pour batter into prepared pockets and bake for 15-20 minutes.
+Insert a toothpick in the centre of a muffin; it should come out clean

 Using your hands, shape tablespoon-sized portions of the mixture into round balls.
 Pack them fairly tight so the balls don’t fall apart